iotaledger/bee/docs/dev/specs/packable.md

   this error is not used for structs).

 We also use `core::convert::Infallible` as `Packable::Error` for types whose unpacking does not have semantic errors, like integers for example.
+A more grounded explanation of error handling can be found in the *the `derive` macro* section.

+## `Packable` for basic types

+The `Packable` is implemented for every integer type by encoding the value as an array of bytes in little-endian order.
+Booleans are packed following Rust's data layout, meaning that `true` is packed as a `1` byte and `false` as a `0` byte.
+However, boolean unpacking is less strict and unpacks any non-zero byte as `true`.

 # Usage